Location Sharing

 • message.updated - Received when the message's shared_location changes.

-You should now be able to see the following screen with a detailed map:
+You should now see the detailed map screen:

 Stopping the live location sharing